LurnD/ubuntuscript/README.md

 2. **SSH Security**: The script configures UFW to allow SSH connections before enabling the firewall to prevent lockout.

+3. **Mosh Setup**: Mosh is installed and configured with the necessary UDP ports (60000-61000) opened in the firewall.

-3. **Fail2Ban Configuration**: A custom Fail2Ban configuration is created to protect against brute force attacks on SSH and Nginx.
+4. **Fail2Ban Configuration**: A custom Fail2Ban configuration is created to protect against brute force attacks on SSH and Nginx.

-4. **Shell Change**: You'll need to log out and log back in for the shell change to Zsh to take effect.
+5. **Shell Change**: You'll need to log out and log back in for the shell change to Zsh to take effect.

-5. **Development Tools**: Tailwind CSS and shadcn/ui CLI are installed globally, so you can use them in any project with the `tailwindcss` and `shadcn-ui` commands.
+6. **Development Tools**: Tailwind CSS and shadcn/ui CLI are installed globally, so you can use them in any project with the `tailwindcss` and `shadcn-ui` commands.

-6. **Rust Tools**: The script installs `bat` (a better `cat` replacement) and `lsd` (a modern `ls` alternative) with convenient aliases configured in Zsh.
+7. **Rust Tools**: The script installs `bat` (a better `cat` replacement) and `lsd` (a modern `ls` alternative) with convenient aliases configured in Zsh.

 ## 🔍 What the Script Does